ansys/pyansys-units/doc/source/user_guide/index.rst

 User guide
 ==========

-Anyone who wants to use PyUnits can import its Python modules and develop Python code to work with physical quantities.
+Anyone who wants to use PyAnsys Units can import its Python modules and develop Python code to work with physical quantities.

 Overview